Analysis of the blowout plasma wakefields produced by drive beams with elliptical symmetry

-Throughout this letter we use normalized plasma units, where densities are normalized to the density of the plasma, $n_0$, which specifies the electron plasma frequency $\omega_p=\sqrt{n_0 e^2 /m_e \epsilon_0}$.
-In this scheme the unitless notation is implemented as follows: time is normalized to $\omega_p^{-1}$; velocities to the speed of light $c$; masses to the electron mass $m_e$; distance to the plasma skin depth $k_p^{-1}=c/\omega_p$; particle charge to the electron charge magnitude $e$; and electromagnetic field amplitudes to the so-termed wave-breaking value $m_e c\omega_p/e$.
-There are source terms in our model and their corresponding subscripts correspond to: the ions (i), the plasma electrons (e), and the particle beam (b).
-Here we assume that the ions are stationary to simplify our analysis.
-This assumption holds when the focusing phase advance of the ions is small, $\Delta \phi=\sigma_z \sqrt{\pi Z_i n_b/m_i} \ll 1$, where $Z_i$ is the ionization state of the ions, $n_b$ is the beam density, $m_i$ is the mass of the ions and $\sigma_z$ is the bunch length \cite{ionmotion_rosenzweig_2005}.
-This assumption allows us to remove the current due to the plasma ions and assume a constant plasma ion density ($n_i=1$).
+In this Letter we use normalized units, where densities are normalized to $n_0$, which then specifies $\omega_p$.
+With this fundamental time-scale given, a unitless notation is implemented: time is normalized to $\omega_p^{-1}$; velocities to the speed of light $c$; distances to the plasma skin-depth $k_p^{-1}=c/\omega_p$; velocity to $c$; charge to $e$; EM field amplitudes to the so-called wave-breaking \cite{Dawson_1959} value, $E_{wb} = m_e c\omega_p/e$; and potentials to $m_e c^2/e$.
+Source terms and their species are indicated using the following subscripts: the plasma ions (i), the plasma electrons (\textit{e}), and the drive beam (\textit{b}).
+To simplify our analysis, we assume that the massive ions are static, forming a uniform background charge of $n_i=n_0=1$.
+This assumption holds when the oscillation phase advance of the ions in the potential of the beam is small, $\Delta \phi=\sigma_z \sqrt{\pi Z_i n_b/m_i} \ll 1$, where $Z_i$ is the ionization state of the ions, $m_i$ is the ion mass, and $\sigma_z$ is the beam bunch length \cite{ionmotion_rosenzweig_2005}.
+The EM source terms are then given by: the charge density $\rho = \rho_b + \rho_e + 1$ and the current density $\bm{J} = \bm{J_{b}} + \bm{J_{e}}$.